 Covenant Senior Vice President & President of St. Joseph Healthcare/St. Joseph Hospital

 Mary Prybylo became the President of St. Joseph Healthcare/St. Joseph Hospital in Bangor, Maine in 2011.
-Having worked in patient care as a Registered Nurse, and later receiving her MSN, Mary brings an understanding and compassion for people, health and care, along with extensive experience in both leadership and administration.
+Having worked in patient care as a registered nurse, and later receiving her master’s in nursing, Mary brings an understanding and compassion for people, health and care, along with extensive experience in both leadership and administration.

 Prior to her time at St. Joseph Healthcare, Mary served as the Chief Operating Officer at Waterbury Hospital Health Center, where she was responsible for operations, physician partnerships and strategic initiatives that supported the delivery of patient care in both inpatient and outpatient settings.

 Prior to this, Mary held several positions including the Director of Community Care Management and Vice President of Managed Care and Operations within the Anthem Blue Cross and Blue Shield of Connecticut system, as well as Vice President for Patient Care Services at St. Mary’s Hospital in Waterbury, CT.

 Mary is active in the Bangor community and is an advocate for the health and wellbeing for everyone in the region, including our most vulnerable populations.
 She is involved in several organizations including board member leadership at Husson University, Bangor Regional YMCA and Penquis Community Action Agency Board.